MicrosoftDocs/security/zero-trust/applications.md

 This guide will walk you through the steps required to secure applications and APIs following the principles of a Zero Trust security framework.
 Our approach is aligned with these three Zero Trust principles:

--  **Verify explicitly.** Always authenticate and authorize based on all available data points, including user identity, location, device health, service or workload, data classification, and anomalies.
+1.  **Verify explicitly.** Always authenticate and authorize based on all available data points, including user identity, location, device health, service or workload, data classification, and anomalies.

--  **Use least privileged access.** Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive polices and data protection to protect both data and productivity.
+2.  **Use least privileged access.** Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive polices and data protection to protect both data and productivity.

--  **Assume breach.** Minimize blast radius for breaches and prevent lateral movement by segmenting access by network, user, devices, and application awareness.
+3.  **Assume breach.** Minimize blast radius for breaches and prevent lateral movement by segmenting access by network, user, devices, and application awareness.
 Verify all sessions are encrypted end to end.
 Use analytics to get [visibility](https://aka.ms/ZTCrossPillars), drive threat detection, and improve defenses.

 <img src="./media/applications/image6.png" style="width:0.5812in;height:0.51282in" />

 ## Initial deployment objectives

-### Gain visibility into the activities and data in your applications by connecting them via APIs
+### I. Gain visibility into the activities and data in your applications by connecting them via APIs

 The majority of users\' activities in an organization originate on cloud applications and associated resources.
 Most major cloud apps provide an API for consuming tenant information and receiving corresponding governance actions.
 Use these integrations to monitor and alert when threats and anomalies occur in your environment.